codurance/site/_posts/2017-04-24-a-matter-of-perception-and-context.md

 ## Final Words

 Domain Driven Design serves as guide with principles, patterns and philosophies.
 My purpose here was to raise awareness.
 At this point I'll hand you over to the experts.
-For further reading, my personal favourites are Eric Evans and Scott Millett.
+For further reading, my personal favourites are Eric Evans, Vaughn Vernon and Scott Millett.